 City Ordinance 2-115 - Running at Large

-It is unlawful to allow any companion or domestic animal to be
+It is unlawful to allow any companion or domestic animal to be a large.
+This includes cats.

 City Ordinance 2-121 Rabies Vaccination Required